Development Process

 Aligning

 As a product grows the number of teams involved in the development process increases.
 This leads to the need for alignment with an overall product direction and strategy as well as collaboration between teams.
-The Product Teams is responsible for providing direction to the Stream Teams and the Stream Teams are responsible for providing transparency of what they are working on.
+The Product Team is responsible for providing direction to the Stream Teams and the Stream Teams are responsible for providing transparency of what they are working on.

 Continuous Research